 We will update you on relevant events and news.
 We will also be in touch for catch up calls and to follow up on the support you are receiving from us.
 We want to constantly monitor and review our service, to ensure it is the best it can be, and to do this we need to keep in touch with you regularly.

 As part of our newsletters and updates (both print, usb and email) we will on occasion include news, information or events from other organisations.
 These will always be related to sight loss, or supporting older residents in the West of England.
-These messages will always be reviewed by our Community Sight Loss team, to make sure that they are relevant and appropriate.
-Organisations we work with include Age UK Bristol, and support groups organised by the Macular Society.
+These messages will always be reviewed by our Community Sight Loss teams, to make sure that they are relevant and appropriate.
+Organisations we work with include Age UK, and support groups organised by the Macular Society.
 We will never share your personal details with these organisations.

 We may also contact you with fundraising and marketing materials to provide you with opportunities to support our work should you wish to do so.
 You can opt out of receiving these communications at any point.